 “Great massager,” another wrote, “Works a treat on knots and sore muscles post exercise.
 I also like how there is an app which helps guide you through some routines.”

-For a much cheaper $89, Kmart’s Anko Massage Gun has surprisingly good reviews.
+If you miss out, the $89, Kmart’s Anko Massage Gun has surprisingly good reviews for its price.

 “Works really well, a charge lasts for 1-2 weeks of use,” one person said, “Only downside is it can lack power if you really push it into your quads, but that's something you can still use a lacrosse ball for.”

 Other people called it a “solid durable tool [that] does the job,” and praised it as “great value and works well”.